 What is the most common bookkeeping mistake that small business owners make?

 Small business owners' most common bookkeeping mistake is taking on these responsibilities themselves.
+Other common mistakes are falling behind on their books and using old data to make decisions that impact the future of their businesses.
 Bookkeeping is a detail-oriented, time-consuming job; making mistakes or falling behind can harm a business.

 What is the most commonly used accounting software?